-Some of the medications that may affect your drug test results include cold remedies, Vitamin B supplements and ibuprofen.
-According to Medline Plus, cold medicine’s main ingredient is Pseudephedrine and is known to be a synthetic amphetamine used to make meth.
+Some of the medications that may affect your drug test results include cold remedies, Vitamin B supplements, and ibuprofen.
+According to Medline Plus, cold medicine’s main ingredient is Pseudoephedrine and is known to be a synthetic amphetamine used to make meth.
 Meanwhile, Vitamin B supplements and riboflavin are synthetically produced from lactose carbohydrates and hempseed oil, which may show traces of THC (the psychoactive ingredient of marijuana).
-Lastly, ibuprofren is an over-the-counter painkiller that can lead to false positives due to the psychoactive ingredient used in barbiturates and marijuana.
+Lastly, ibuprofen is an over-the-counter painkiller that can lead to false positives due to the psychoactive ingredient used in barbiturates and marijuana.

 - If drug tests are negative, is it accurate to confirm that the person is not abusing drugs?